-If you are not detained and you file your asylum application affirmatively with U.S. Citizenship and Immigration Services (USCIS), you will receive an appointment notice that lists the date, time, and place for your asylum interview with a local Asylum Officer.
-The local USCIS Asylum Office will normally schedule your interview within 60 days of receiving your asylum application.
+If you are not detained and you file your asylum application affirmatively with U.S. Citizenship and Immigration Services (USCIS), you will eventually receive an appointment notice that lists the date, time, and place for your asylum interview at one of eight USCIS Asylum Offices.
+As of early 2017, there is a wait of approximately two to three years for your interview to be scheduled.

-If you need to reschedule your asylum interview, you need to either (1) mail a letter to the Asylum Office where you were scheduled to go for your asylum interview, or (2) go to that Asylum Office in person to complete a form to request to reschedule the interview.
+If you need to reschedule your asylum interview, you must either mail a letter to the Asylum Office where you were scheduled to go for your asylum interview or go to that Asylum Office in person to complete a form to request to reschedule the interview.
 Make sure to do this as soon as possible.
 At the latest, your request must be received by mail or made in person within 15 days after the scheduled interview date.

-If your rescheduling request is granted, you will receive a notice several days before your new interview date.
+If your rescheduling request is granted, you will receive a notice about four weeks before your new interview date.
 Typically, rescheduled interview dates are within a month or two after the original interview date.